DecisionsDev/decisions-on-spark/README.md

 ![Flow](docs/images/decisions-in-spark.png "Rules in Apache Apache ")

 - [simple-loan-validation-spark-runner](simple-loan-validation-spark-runner/README.md): Shows how to automatically approve or reject loan applications by applying a business rules reasoning in a Spark map reduce approach.

+- [metering](simple-loan-validation-spark-runner/METERING_README.md): Explain the design to meter decision automated in a Spark cluster and report the usage to the ILMT tool.